Hollands Wood Campsite

-In late June I decided to head to the New Forest and my campsite of choice was Hollands Wood campsite.
-It is one of a number of campsites across the UK set within forests and woods operated by Camping in the Forest which is a partnership between The Camping and Caravanning Club and the Forestry Commission.
+In late June I decided to head to the New Forest, eventually staying at Hollands Wood campsite.
+It is one of a number of campsites operated by Camping in the Forest which is a partnership between The Camping and Caravanning Club and the Forestry Commission.

 Like most Camping in the Forest campsites, Hollands Wood campsite provides showers and toilets but not electric hookups.
 As a result of this I decided to break my journey at Carron Caravan and Camping Site, a small site within the New Forest with no showers but electric hookups for £12.00 a night.
-While there I charged up the leisure batteries, my Ring Professional PowerPack and my thumbsUp!
+While there I charged up the leisure batteries, Ring Professional PowerPack and my thumbsUp!
 Dual Power Bank.

 Hollands Wood campsite – An overview

-I arrived at Hollands Wood campsite at about 1:00pm on a Tuesday afternoon and was greeted and shown to my pitch.
-The fee was £15.00 and whilst there were a number of motorhomes and caravans around this campsite attracts more tents than anything else.
-Hollands Wood campsite is a huge site with a total of 600 pitches but it was not very busy the day I arrived.
-Facilities included showers, toilets, laundry and dish washing area.
-Since I had laundry to do I was pleased to discover that a wash was £3.00, 50p cheaper than club sites and the machines were huge, allowing me to clean everything in just one load.
+I arrived at Hollands Wood campsite at about 1:00pm Tuesday and paid my £15.00 fee.
+I was shown to my grass pitch with plenty of space around me.
+There were some motorhomes and caravans in sight but this site seems to attract mostly tents.
+Hollands Wood campsite is a huge site with a total of 600 pitches but was not busy midweek.
+Facilities included showers, toilets, laundry and a dish washing area.
+Since I had laundry to do I was pleased to discover that a wash was £3.00.
+This is 50p cheaper than club sites and the machines were huge.
+As a result I was able to clean everything in just one load.
 Driers were 20p for 8 minutes.
 On the downside there don’t seem to be enough showers for such a large site with queues at peak times, so I used my own shower.